Banshee

 At this point in In this groundbreaking series, we had seen quite a few things transpire already.
 But once we saw this scene, we knew that not only did this show mean business…

-This show was going to douse every other series it competed with in high-octane gasoline and burn them all to the fucking ground.
+This show would douse every other series it competed with in high-octane gasoline and burn them all to the fucking ground.

 Quickly, let me give you a little background first, and I only do this because of the following:

-I sent the link to this scene to 2 friends of mine I work with the other day.
+I sent the link to this scene to 2 friends I work with the other day.

 Matty